Picking out the right switch for your keyboard is a difficult decision.

 Type: Clicky Feel/Sound: Bumpy and Loud Actuation Force: 60g Bottom-Out Force: 60g Actuation Distance: 2mm Travel Distance: 4mm

-Some gamers find the Blue clicky switches to have a distracting and inconsistent feeling when button-mashing, so if you’re playing super competitive games, I wouldn’t recommend them.
+Some gamers find the Blues to have a distracting and inconsistent feeling when button-mashing, so if you’re playing super competitive games, I wouldn’t recommend them.

 Cherry MX Blues have an actuation force of 60g and a bottom-out force of 60g, which is ideal for someone with normal typing habits.
 The total travel distance is 4mm while the actuation distance is the normal 2mm.